Low energy limit for the resolvent of some fibered boundary operators: Low energy limit of the resolvent of Dirac fibered boundary operators

+is there to ensure that in \eqref{com.14b}, there are no terms of negative order at $\fb_0$ and that the term of order zero comes exclusively from the terms of order zero at $\fb_0$ of the operators that are composed.
+Thus, it suffices to replace the index sets at $\fb_0$ by $0$ and restrict \eqref{com.14b} to $\fb_0$ to obtain \eqref{bsc.4b}. \end{proof}

-To achieve this, we need to analyse the operator $D_{\cC}$ in terms of the double space \eqref{le.21}.
-As mentioned above, near $\fb_0(Y)$, $\kappa D_{\cC}$ is $b$-operator.
-From \eqref{dt.8b} and \eqref{le.21}, we see that its indicial family is given by
+Now that we have properly defined the pseudodifferential $b,\sc$-operators, we can come back to the question of inverting the operator $D_{\cC}$ in this calculus.
+First, as mentioned before, near $\fb_0(Y)$, $\kappa D_{\cC}$ is $b$-operator.
+From \eqref{dt.8b} and \eqref{le.20}, we see that its indicial family is given by

 We also know from the parametrix construction of \S~\ref{fdt.0} that the term of order $h$ of $Q_1$ at $\fbf_0\cap\zf$ is precisely

 where $s=\frac{x}{x'}$.
 In terms of the coordinates \eqref{le.19}, this becomes